-Christopher Chinn is admitted as an attorney in Paris, England & Wales, and New York.
+Christopher Chinn is a Franco-American attorney admitted in Paris, England & Wales, and New York.

 He is an independent international disputes lawyer based in Paris, France, and acts on behalf of clients to successfully resolve a broad range of disputes, including construction and engineering matters under FIDIC forms of contract, disputes arising out of shareholder and partnership agreements, and investor-state claims.

 He is a Fellow of the Chartered Institute of Arbitrators (FCIArb), and has been admitted to the CRCICA Panel of Arbitrators, the AIAC Panel of Arbitrators, the THAC Panel of Arbitrators, the HKIAC List of Arbitrators, the List of Recommended Arbitrators of the Court of Arbitration at the Polish Chamber of Commerce in Warsaw (SAKIG), the Dubai International Arbitration Centre (DIAC), and is registered as an eJust Arbitrator and arbitrator in the Delos Arbitrator Network.

 Mr. Chinn has also represented clients before U.S. courts in antitrust, False Claims Act, white collar crime and general commercial litigation matters, and has participated in the defense of clients in the context of US, French, and international regulatory investigations.